syncfusion-content/maui-docs/MAUI/DateTimePicker/date-time-picker-mode.md

 ---

 # Date Time picker mode in .NET MAUI Date Time Picker (SfDateTimePicker)
-The Date Time picker mode is specified in the picker property enumeration, which is used to show the date time picker based on the modes.
-It provides three modes such as `Default`, `Dialog` and `RelativeDialog`.
-The default picker mode is `Default` in the [SfDateTimePicker].
+The date time picker mode is specified in the picker property enumeration, which is used to display the date time picker based on the modes.
+It offers three modes: 'Default', 'Dialog', and 'RelativeDialog'.
+The default picker mode in the [SfDateTimePicker] is `Default`.

 ## Dialog mode

-The dialog mode is used to show the date time picker in a pop up by setting the [Mode] property to [`Dialog`] in [SfDateTimePicker].
+The dialog mode is used to display the date time picker in a popup by setting the [Mode] property to [`Dialog`] in [SfDateTimePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}